How to Fill Out and File Schedule D

-Schedule D Form 1040 is part of an IRS income tax return.
-Schedule D is required when reporting capital gains or losses a taxpayer realized from the sale of capital assets.
+Schedule D Form 1040 is part of an IRS income tax return and is required when reporting capital gains or losses which you realized from the sale of capital assets.
 You may need to file Schedule D and Form 8949 if you sold stocks during the year or if you sold a home - see eFile app instructions.

 Learn what to do if you sold some investments during the year and need to file Schedule D with your income tax return by following the simple steps below.